smpetersgithub/AdvancedSQLPuzzles/Database Articles/Database Dependencies/03_database_dependencies_examples.md

 ***

-### 33. Feature Installed Procedures
+### 33. Database Diagrams

-In SQL Server Management Studio (SSMS), enabling certain features—such as Database Diagrams, Change Data Capture, or Replication—adds feature-specific system stored procedures and objects to your database to support that functionality.
+In SQL Server Management Studio (SSMS), enabling certain features—such as Database Diagrams and Change Data Capture adds feature-specific system stored procedures and objects to your database to support that functionality.

 For example, enabling Database Diagrams by right-clicking the Database Diagrams folder under the foo database and selecting New Database Diagram will trigger the creation of several dependencies.